 To learn how to manage and update your WordPress software, see the tutorial below:

-Did you enjoy this tutorial?
-If so, please take a moment and share this information with anyone who can benefit from WordPress using the links below.
+Did you enjoy this article?
+If so, please take a moment and share this post with anyone who can benefit from learning about WordPress using the social links below.